Munroe-Meyer-Institute-VR-Laboratory/pyWoodway/README.md

 ### Motivation
 This Python library was written to facilitate closed-loop experimental protocol for motor related research.

+### Installation
+Clone this repository, cd into the directory using either your virtual environment or your local environment, and run:
+`python setup.py install`

 ### Usage
 ```
 from pywoodway.treadmill import SplitBelt, find_treadmills